Meandmy10/DGHA-Admin/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# Special Requirements

+If you are planning on trying to get the DGHA system running there are a few things you need to make sure of:
+1. The config file (src>app>config.ts) has the correct urls (ie. so they point towards where your hosting the API and Identity server)
+2. The AuthService (src>app>auth>auth.service.ts) `getClientSettings()` function has the correct url for the hosted admin application
+3. The callback url and the cors rules are the same on the Identity Server (more details on [DGHA-backend](https://github.com/Meandmy10/DGHA-Backend) readme)

+Note: the IsDevMode() check is there because it is assumed you are running the backend system locally in a development enviroment